pierre32/miniproject1-601-fall2020/ci.md

 * Separation of concerns in DevOps: developers can focus on developing apps and system administrator
 * can focus on deployment

+* Source
+ - Cigniti,Cigniti Technologies,'How and Why You Need to Use Dockers In CI & CD',https://www.cigniti.com/blog/need-use-dockers-ci-cd/

 Improved Version Control by committing changes to your Docker images for standardizing environment